 - Lays the foundation for conducting reasonably sound research.

-There is no right or wrong log for you to use.
-The only wrong one is the one that you don’t use.
-There are several different logs available, choose the one that works for you.
-Some people prefer the paper “hard” copy.
+There is no right or wrong log for you to use but it does need to be one that you will use.
+Some prefer the paper “hard” copy.
 Others use electronic means.
-Many genealogy software programs have them built in.
-Others use Evernote, One Note, Spreadsheet, or even MS Word.

 - Research objective / goal

 - Description of the source, including title, author, and date.
-What type of source, is it an original or derivative; primary or secondary source; direct or indirect evidence? (about source description / types)
+Is it an original or derivative; primary or secondary; direct or indirect?

 Even if you find information that you do not believe is your family, record it anyway.
 You never know what you may find later, and wish you could remember where that tidbit is.